Women in the Catholic Church: Virginity

 The Catholic Encyclopedia says: "There are two elements in virginity: the material element, that is to say, the absence, in the past and in the present, of all complete and voluntary delectation, whether from lust or from the lawful use of marriage; and the formal element, that is the firm resolution to abstain forever from sexual pleasure."
 And, "Virginity is irreparably lost by sexual pleasure, voluntarily and completely experienced."
 However, for the purposes of consecrated virgins it is canonically enough that they have never been married or lived in open violation of chastity.
-In 1963 the Second Vatican Council requested a revision of the rite of the consecration of virgins that was found in the Roman Pontifical; the revised Rite was approved by Pope Paul VI and published in 1970.
 This consecration can be bestowed either on women in monastic orders or on women living in the world, which revived the form of life that had been found in the early Church.
 The tradition of a ritual form of the consecration of virgin women dates to the 4th century, although it is widely held that a more informal consecration was imparted to virgin women by their bishops dating from the time of the Apostles.

 The first known formal rite of consecration of virginity is that of Saint Marcellina, dated AD 353, mentioned in De Virginibus by her brother, Saint Ambrose.
 Another early consecrated virgin is Saint Genevieve (c.
 422 – c.
 512).

 Thomas Aquinas emphasized that acts other than copulation destroy virginity as well.
 He also clarified that involuntary sexual pleasure or pollution does not destroy virginity.
 In his Summa Theologica he states: "Pleasure resulting from resolution of semen may arise in two ways.
 If this be the result of the mind's purpose, it destroys virginity, whether copulation takes place or not."

 Some female saints and blesseds are indicated by the church with the honorific title of a Virgin.
 These were consecrated virgins, nuns, religious sisters or women known for a life in perfect chastity.
 Being referred to as virgin can especially mean being a member of the Ordo Virginum ("Order of virgins"), which applies to the consecrated virgins living in the world or in monastic orders.

+In 1963 the Second Vatican Council requested a revision of the rite of the consecration of virgins that was found in the Roman Pontifical; the revised Rite was approved by Pope Paul VI and published in 1970.
+This consecration can be bestowed either on women in monastic orders or on women living in the world, which revived the form of life that had been found in the early Church.
+As well, since the Second Vatican Council, the bishops of the Catholic Church have permitted women to serve in many lay ministries.